-Our Nursery is currently full.
-If you would like your child to be considered for a place in September 2021, please download our 2021/2022 Nursery Application Form and return this to email@example.com.
+If you would like your child to be considered for a place in this academic year, please download our 2021/2022 Nursery Application Form and return this to firstname.lastname@example.org.

 At Alder Grove’s Nursery, we follow the Early Years Foundation Stage Framework making sure your child has the best start to their education as possible.
 We aim to provide an experience that will not only be very valuable but full of enjoyment at this very special time in your child’s life.

 Please read the admissions policy so that you know which term your child is eligible to start and the closing date for applications.

 Nursery Class at Alder Grove Primary School

 This is a very important stage as it helps your child get ready for school as well as preparing them for their future learning and successes.
 From when your child is born up until the age of 5, their early years’ experience should be happy, active, exciting, fun and secure; it should support their development, care and learning needs.

 Choosing and starting Nursery can be a very anxious time for parents as well as children!
 We offer open days, stay and play sessions and home visits even before your child starts with us.